emily-lambrou/status_changes_to_qatesting/README.md

 GitHub doesn't provide a built-in way to send notifications if the status is changing.
 This GitHub Action aims to address this by allowing you to manage the changes within a central GitHub project.
+For this case I only focus to the "QA Testing" status.
+However, if you are interested for any other status, you can modify it.

 ## Introduction